-In classrooms today, mathematics is often taught through memorization of a process.
-Students are shown how to do a process.
-They practice it many times but often there is no real understanding behind what they are doing.
-Students may be able to solve problems in isolation, but when asked to apply that knowledge in a higher level of thinking, they are unable to solve the task.
+In classrooms today, mathematics is often taught through procedures and memorization of a process.
+Students are shown how to do a procedure, they practice it many times but often there is no real understanding behind what they are doing.
+Students may be able to solve problems in isolation, but when asked to apply that knowledge in a real world experience or context, they struggle to complete the task.

-Many teachers are unaware that the strategies they use may focus more on process than on understanding.
-When teachers spend more instructional time on procedural processes then on conceptual understanding, large holes develop within the curriculum.
+Many teachers are unaware that their instruction may focus more on processes and procedures than on conceptual understanding.
+When instruction is focused more on memorization then on conceptual understanding, large holes develop within the curriculum and misconceptions begin to grow.
 This is especially true when a student already struggles with mathematics.
-If the gaps within the curriculum are not filled it does nothing but grow as the student gets older.